ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 For better or for worse source names, source template names, template field names in RM are not required to be unique and can start with, end with or contain space characters.

-If you specify a name in the ini file that is not unique, the report file will show the problem.
+If you specify a name in the config file that is not unique, the report file will show the problem.
 Simply rename the item to make the name unique.
 If you have duplicate field names that are of the same type (source vs citation), I don't know what to say.
 You will find odd behavior.
 Good luck.

 If the template name, field name or SOURCE_NAME_LIKE variable contains a space character at the start or the end it will generally be invisible when displayed.
 In any case you can quotation marks e.g. "Name ", or " Name" or "My Name".